 Disney World is a big place with more to do than can possibly be done in one trip.
 Most people spend months or years planning their trips.
-And yet, many parents forget to prepare their kids for it, and then they are disappointed when their children have meltdowns while there.
-By taking some time to prepare your kids in advance of your trip, you can prevent some of those meltdowns.
-Here are some tips on how to prepare your kiddos for Disney World.
+And yet, many parents forget to prepare their kids for the trip and then are disappointed when their children have meltdowns.
+By taking some time to prepare your kids in advance, you can prevent some of those meltdowns and have a much better trip.
+Here are some tips on how to prepare your kids for Disney World.

-One universal truth about Disney World is that you will do a lot of walking while there.
-Most people will average between 8 and 10 miles PER DAY!
+One universal truth about Disney World is that it requires a lot of walking.
+Most people log an average of 8 to 10 miles PER DAY!
 We have had a few days where we pushed 12 miles.
 That’s a lot of walking for anyone, but especially kids.
 Because of this, some people rent strollers for their children, even when they are 6, 7, or 8 years old.

-I, however, took a different approach.
-I was determined to get rid of the stroller as soon as possible.
+I, however, was determined to get rid of the stroller as soon as possible.
 Our first trip without a stroller was 2 weeks after my son turned 6.
-In the months leading up to that trip, I made it a point to train him for the walking.
+In the months leading up to that trip, I conditioned him for all the walking.
 Two to three times a week, we would go for family walks.
 We started with just a walk around the block.
 Each walk would be a little longer than the one before.
-We eventually got to a point where Boston was able to walk for a mile or more at a time without stopping.
+We eventually got to a point where my son was able to walk for a mile or more without stopping.
 By the time we got to Disney World, he had no problem walking so much.
 There were only a couple of times during the course of the trip that he even asked to be carried.

 Tip: Take your kids on walks prior to your trip to prepare them for all of the walking.